Faizanms812/Packet-Tracer-Project/README.md

 ![image](https://github.com/user-attachments/assets/ed75a70f-826f-46d6-adba-163c47eea506)

-Configuring HSRP
+What is HSRP?
 -------------------------------
 HSRP stands for hot standby routing protocol and allows for a virtual default gateway to be used which provide redundnacy on the network.
 It allows routers to work together and appear as a single virtual router from the perspective of the hosts on the network.
 If one router fails the hosts on the network will not lose connection since another router can take its place.
 I load balanced between each vlan by having my active and standby router different per vlan.
 I updated my DHCP pool for each VLAN as well to ensure all devices default gateway points to the virtual IP address.

 **Terminology for HSRP**